 The current hypothesized mode of action of the direct anti-viral effect of MCFA is creating viral instability by making pores into the viral envelope.
 Thomar et al. (1987) previously demonstrated this phenomenon by electro-microscopy.
 This anti-viral effect of MCFA was proven in a study performed at the University of Ghent in which it was confirmed that MCFA avoid invasion of Porcine Alveolar Macrophages by PRRS (own data, 2015).

 Our knowledge = Your benefit

 Administering FeedLock® in the diets will not only provide a higher biosecurity on farm.
 For decades it is known that MCFA mixtures beneficially influence on performances of as well sows, piglets as finisher pigs.
 Being patent holder and market leader, Agrimprove specialists are known as the global expert in blending specific Free Fatty Acid combinations for specific challenges.
 FeedLock® is in this respect no exception.
-A very recent study at K-state, showed that increased ADG, ADFI, FCR were observed with increasing the FeedLock® levels (up to 1.5%) in the diets (Gebhardt et al. 2020) (see tables below)
+A recent study at K-state, showed that increased ADG, and ADFI and decreased FCR were observed with increasing the FeedLock® levels (up to 1.5%) in the diets (Gebhardt et al. 2020) (see tables below)

 Safe, sustainable, high return on investment

 Increasing the biosecurity standards on farm is all that can be done to prevent viruses from entering.
 Feed biosecurity is part of this biosecurity chain.
 Adding additives that are carcinogenic, bind proteins and can lead in the long term to stomach ulceration might not be the preferred solution.
 With FeedLock®, a mixture of natural components, it is possible to combine the best of both worlds: safeguard animal feed from spreading virus and improve your animal performance at the same time.
 That is what we call farming ideas.